pvmlibs/flexid/README.md

 So usually in implementations, workers bits are filled randomly and some unique constraint is applied on sequence.
 But this requires some central source of truth with every ID generation.
 This is especially costly on burst ID generation.

-FlexId tries to mix long-range ID with performant ID generation, also in burst scenario.
+FlexId tries to mix long-range ID with performant ID generation, also in burst scenario by managing workers.

 ## ID structure